Skip to main content

 It may lead to the underestimation of risk in some ethnic groups and the overestimation in others, resulting in misdirected resources and a failure to address the specific needs of all employees.

 Age is another confounding factor.
 As individuals age, they tend to lose muscle mass and gain fat mass, a condition known as sarcopenia.
-This change in can occur without a significant change in overall body weight, meaning an older adult’s BMI may remain stable while their health risks increase.
+This change in body composition can occur without a significant change in overall body weight, meaning an older adult’s BMI may remain stable while their health risks increase.

 A wellness program that uses BMI as its primary metric may fail to recognize the onset of sarcopenia, a condition associated with frailty, metabolic dysfunction, and an increased risk of falls.
 In this context, a focus on strength training and protein intake would be far more beneficial than a simple focus on weight management.